Website is currently under development. Thank You

 Images, videos, and personal accounts are often key.
 These can make a greater impression on the target.

-The exact nature of your campaign will depend on who it is targeting, but consider;
+The exact nature of your campaign will depend on who it is targeting, but consider:

 After the Rana Plaza tragedy, where over 1000 exploited Bangladeshi workers died in a textile factory fire, the “Clean Clothes Campaign” targeted big clothing brands connected to the factory, getting many to commit to a compensation fund.
 A key part of their strategy was to highlight big brands’ role in the disaster and expose the hypocrisy of their ethical codes of conduct.

 Where can your message be brought so that it creates the most pressure against the targeted group?
+This will depend on your target, issue and level of resources.

 You can bring your campaign to multiple forums, mobilising support and creating pressure in different sectors.
-Remember that what is needed is pressure for change exerted not where you are but where the targets of the campaign will feel it
+Remember that what is needed is pressure for change exerted not where you are but where the targets of the campaign will feel it.

-Available forums can include;
+Available forums can include:

 Following the abduction of 276 girls from Chibok, Nigeria, by militant group Boko Haram, social media was a key in supporting local campaigners, and mobilising international and national support to secure their return.

-While campaigns are an alternative to PIL, they can be used to support a PIL case.
+Remember that different methods of advocacy can be used together in your fight for justice.
+While campaigns are an alternative to legal action, they can be used to support a legal case.
 In fact, a combination of both can be the most effective strategy for securing justice.

-On the other hand;
+On the other hand:

 Action4Justice is a group of NGO’s united to support public interest litigation worldwide as a means to advance social justice.